-We do not count duplicate download requests from an identifiable unique session (defined below) in 30 minute rolling window.
+We do not count duplicate download requests from an identifiable unique session (defined below) in specified time-based rolling window.
 Any duplicate downloads inside the rolling window will increase the rolling window.

 Due to the limited listener identifiers available from podcast apps, we use the following data to identify unique sessions at best effort: